 The Division of Student Life has created a “Campus Coach Connections” program to help both new and returning students transition to campus life.
 Throughout the summer, Campus Coaches will engage students on a weekly basis to connect them to co-curricular programs and services and connect them with other Bobcats.
 At the start of the fall semester, Campus Coaches will engage with returning students as well to help ensure a smooth transition back to campus.
 All offices and services related to student affairs will remain open, although there will be an intentional effort to ensure social distancing is maintained.

 We are planning for face-to-face, on-campus instruction with social distancing.
 Students can expect classroom settings to be reconfigured and section sizes to be reduced to allow for social distancing.
 We have brought some larger rooms on the schedule, and we are configuring them as classrooms to allow for more social distancing.
 Rotating class schedules and synchronous online teaching may also be implemented by faculty members to further reduce the number of students in labs and classrooms.
-In addition, some classrooms are being modified with plexiglass shields so that professors can lecture safely.
 In a limited number of cases, some classes may be taught entirely online while others will be augmented in a hybrid format using digital and online technologies.
 Faculty members will continue to work with any student that has been exposed to or becomes ill because of COVID-19 to ensure they can continue to make academic progress during periods of quarantining or self-isolation.
 Returning students should carefully review their class schedule in PAWS as class location changes may have occurred since spring registration activities.

 Regarding clinical, student teaching or internships, students must follow the provisions and requirements of the site where the clinical, student teaching or internship is being conducted.
 If the student is uncomfortable with the requirements of the site, they should contact their university coordinator.
 The University will work with sites and students on an individual basis to ensure that requirements are met in case of issues that arise.